 - infertility or difficulty conceiving

-Rarely, sarcoidosis causes severe heart and lung damage.
-This may require an organ transplant.
+In rare cases, sarcoidosis causes severe heart and lung damage.

 - breathing difficulties

 - heart palpitations, which occur when the heart is